lambdaclass/ethereum_nix/README.md

 ### NixOS
 Our NixOS configuration files simplify setting up an Ethereum validator and RPC on NixOS, currently supporting **Geth + Lighthouse** on any network.
 Additionally, we offer built-in **monitoring** with Grafana and Loki.

+### Installation
+We encourage installing `nix` using the installation method provided by [determinate.systems](https://determinate.systems/posts/determinate-nix-installer).

 ### Usage
 To spin up a terminal with **geth**, run the following command:
 ```